PyTorch: I’m Fast, JAX: You Call That Fast?

 Baseline

-• Use torch>=2.3 to ensure Flash Attention is used in F.scaled_dot_product_attention.
+• Use Flash Attention in F.scaled_dot_product_attention.

 • Wrap forward pass using torch.autocast to bfloat16.

-With these changes, it took 3 days (2.1 steps/s) to train a 300-epoch baseline on our 8-GPU cluster.
+With these changes, it took 3 days (2.1 steps/s) to train a 300-epoch baseline on our cluster.
 I will skip the napkin math, but this is already faster than authors’ numbers when normalized for per GPU FLOP throughput - notably from use of the new flash attention kernel that Ampere GPUs support.

 Refactor